-We talked to Dr. Mathias Drexler, CEO at the Austrian Centre of Industrial Biotechnology (ACIB), about fruitful scientific collaborations, and here is what he said about it.
+Mathias Drexler, CEO at the Austrian Centre of Industrial Biotechnology (ACIB) tells us about fruitful scientific collaborations that bridge the gap between academic research and producing industry.

 First of all, how are you and your family doing in these COVID-19 times?

 Mathias Drexler: Thank you, we are doing well.
 I hope you and your family are doing well too?
 I must say that if you are lucky enough to live in the countryside, It is generally a little bit easier.
 Within the family, we support each other, for which I am very grateful.

 In the context of my work as CEO of the Austrian Centre of Industrial Biotechnology (ACIB), I also experience the collaboration and trust within our excellent team.
 We have the advantage that we already relied on digital processes at an early stage so that the introduction of a home office and dealing with challenges during the crisis was easier for us than it might have been for others.
 At the same time, the crisis shows us the immense opportunities that lie in digital research in the fields of biomedicine and smart digital health.

 Tell us about you, your career, and how you joined ACIB.